Experimental Design

 The ATT also equals the ATE under random assignment, because treatment is independent of potential outcomes.

-# Regress each covariate on treatment to verify randomization worked
+# Regress each pre-treatment covariate on the treatment indicator

 balance_vars <- c("age", "female", "income", "education")